wp-plugins/events-manager/readme.txt

 * single ticket events with only one space (due to limits or availability) won't show selection box
 * added some widget filters for search arguments
 * booking notes bug in 4.15 fixed
+* calendar widget fix for eventful today links not showing
 * event, location and category slugs can now be changed via the wp-config.php file

 = 4.15 =